 Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you.— Deuteronomy 4 1-2

 Acts 10 15

-Read it untverse 14 But Peter said, “By no means, Master, for I have never eaten anything unholy and unclean.”
+Read it until verse 14.
+But Peter said, “Not so, Lord, for I have never eaten anything that is common or unclean.”
 Why is he refusing?
-He was there when Mashiach supposedly said food did not defile us (which I disproved earlier in the article), so he should have had no problem in eating it.
-Read it until verse 28.
-This was symbolic on calling people unclean.
-It was not about eating unclean meat.
-Nowhere in this chapter does it say Peter did eat.
+He was there when Christ supposedly said food did not defile us (which I disproved earlier in the article), so he should have had no problem in eating it.
+When you read all of Acts 10 you will notice the following.

 Now we will debunk the idea that this chapter nullifies the dietary part of the law.
 Here is what is commanded of them in this chapter.